 Dental disease (in particular, periodontal disease, a disease of the gums and tooth attachments), is a serious and often overlooked health concern for dogs.
 Bad breath is not normal in dogs and can be a sign of dental disease.
 Plaque and tartar in your dog's mouth harbor dangerous bacteria, causing damage to the teeth and gums.

 Even worse, the bacteria can enter the bloodstream, leading to other serious issues in the body, such as heart disease and kidney failure.
 The key to protecting your dog is prevention.

 08 of 10

-Obesity is one of the fastest growing health problems seen in dogs.
+Obesity is a common health problem seen in dogs.
 It's also one of the most preventable.
 Obesity can lead to serious health issues like diabetes, heart disease, and orthopedic problems.
 Fortunately, obesity can be prevented (and can usually be reversed) through proper diet and exercise.Continue to 9 of 10 below.

 09 of 10